milliondollarscript/milliondollarscript/readme.txt

 * Fix errors not outputting correctly at times.
 * Remove Order again button.
 * Use add_query_arg for URL redirect parameters.
+* Set default dimensions on shortcode from the database if they weren't entered.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.